joshcummingsdesign/smack-sass/README.md

   _index.scss       # manifest file that imports all layout styles

 modules
-  _index.scss       # manifest file that imports all modules styles
+  _index.scss       # manifest file that imports all module styles

 states
-  _index.scss       # manifest file that imports all states styles
+  _index.scss       # manifest file that imports all state styles

 utilities
   _functions.scss   # all the functions used in the project